NataliaRozario/Yoga-Website/README.md

 # Yoga Website

-Informational website about yoga developed in a school project
+Informative website about yoga developed in a school project